-- scope 3 GHG emissions 14 percent by 2030 from a 2019 base year (in line with 2°). - To achieve this target, focus is given to improve emissions from Scope 3 topics specifically as it relates to raw materials and transportation of goods.
+- As aligned with the Science Based Targets Initiative, Aptar commits to reduce absolute scope 3 GHG emissions 14 percent by 2030 from a 2019 base year (in line with 2°). - To achieve this target, focus is given to improve emissions from Scope 3 topics specifically as it relates to raw materials and transportation of goods.